rahulsolanki001/vector-lens/README.md

 1. Run a query in **Query Debugger**
 2. Notice unexpected or missing results
-3. Use **Diagnose mode** — read the verdict banner for the likely root cause
+3. Switch to **Diagnose mode** — read the verdict banner for the likely root cause
-4. Click **"View in Explorer"** — jump directly to Vector Explorer with result IDs pre-loaded
+4. Click **"View in Explorer"** — jump to Vector Explorer with result IDs pre-loaded
 5. Check index configuration in **Index Health**
 6. Validate improvements using **Eval Runner**